-Once the police officer concludes the investigation and says it’s okay for you to leave – and after your case has been documented – it’s important for you to seek medical treatment.
+Once the police officer concludes the investigation and says it’s okay for you to leave – and after your case has been documented – it’s important for you to seek medical treatment if you were hit.
 Every injury should be examined, even if it doesn’t seem serious at first.
 Sometimes, it can take time for injuries sustained in an accident to manifest themselves, so schedule an appointment with your doctor to check for possible injuries.

 Step 8: Consult a lawyer

-Last but not least, schedule a free consultation with a local car accident attorney to determine your rights.
+Last but not least, schedule a free consultation with a local hit and run accident attorney to determine your rights.
 An experienced injury lawyer will help you ensure that you don’t lose out on any potential financial compensation from your insurance company or the at-fault driver if they are caught.